tiborvansa/minetest-ltool/README.md

 This mod also has an API for managing the tree database.
 See `API.md` for more information.

-License of this mod: WTFPL.
+License of this mod: MIT License.